MaireadMaloney/Ormuco-Interview-Fall2019/README.md

     5 - Locality of reference, data should almost always be available from the closest region 6 - Flexible Schema
     7 - Cache can expire
-As a hint, we are not looking for quantity, but rather quality, maintainability, scalability, testability and a code that you can be proud of.
-When submitting your code add the necessary documentation to explain your overall design and missing functionalities.
-Do it to the best of your knowledge.

 For question C, I was quite stumped as I have never dealt with caches before, let alone implementing one.
 However, with alot of Googling and using my understanding of data structures, I was able to implement a basic LRU-Cache which returns an error message if it takes more than a certain amount of time for the insert or retrieve operations to complete.
 This code is written